ddev/ddev/docs/users/performance.md

 Every developer wants both quick starts of the environment and quick response to web page requests.
 DDEV-Local is always focused on improving this.
 However, both Docker Desktop for Windows and Docker Desktop for Mac have significant performance problems with mounted filesystems (like the mounted project where code can be edited either inside the container or on the host).

+## Freeing Up System Resources

+Every project you run uses system resources, and may compete for those resources.
+A reasonable practice is to stop projects that aren't currently in use, or stop all projects with `ddev poweroff` and then start the one that you're actually working on. `ddev list` will show you the projects you're working on.

+## Docker Desktop for Mac Settings

+Docker Desktop for Mac has a number of settings that you'll want to pay attention to.
+Under "Advanced" in the "Resources" section in "Preferences", you can adjust the amount of memory, disk, and CPUs allocated to Docker.
+While the defaults work well for a small project or two, you may want to adjust these upward based on your experience.
+The default memory allocation is 2GB, but many people raise it to 4-5GB or even higher.
+The disk allocation almost always needs to be raised to accomodate increased downloaded images.
+Your experience will determine what to do with CPUs.

 ## Using NFS to Mount the Project into the Web Container

 NFS (Network File System) is a classic, mature Unix technique to mount a filesystem from one device to another.
 It provides significantly improved webserver performance on macOS and Windows.
 DDEV-Local supports this technique, but it **does requires a small amount of pre-configuration on your host computer.** DDEV-Local doesn't make changes to your computer's configuration without your involvement and approval, so this is  done with a setup script that you run and that asks you for your `sudo` password.